The Government War On Kid-Run Concession Stands

-Green = Town permits kid-run concession stands without requiring any permits.
+Green = Town (or state!) permits kid-run concession stands without requiring any permits.

 April 16, 2012 – For years the Westbury family had sold lemonade, cookies, and banana bread from the end of their driveway in Hopkinton, Massachusetts to spectators at the Boston Marathon; the family donated the proceeds to Relay for Life, an anti-cancer charity.
 But on April 16, 2012, city health officials shut them down because they had not obtained a permit.

 August 6, 2011 – The Massachusetts State Police shut down the stand of a 12-year-old refugee from Fukushima, Japan, who was selling green tea he’d brought with him when they evacuated after the tsunami.

 August 1, 2011 – Police officers in Coralville, Iowa, ordered at least three different sets of children to quit selling lemonade during the Register’s Annual Great Bike Ride Across Iowa unless they first got a vendor’s permit and a health inspection.
 This is the first known example of a coordinated set of shutdowns at a single time.

 July 19, 2011 – McAllen, Texas shuts down girls’ lemonade stand for failure to obtain food permit, may assess grandmother $50 fine.